jchris/hoax/README.md

 # hoax

-ReSTful JSON client with path currying by pax.
+Couch client using pax for path currying and request for HTTP.

 ## Getting Started
 Install the module with: `npm install hoax`